Paul Muldoon

-Paul Muldoon is an Irish poet.
+Paul Muldoon is an Irish poet, born in 1951.
 He has published more than thirty collections and won a Pulitzer Prize for Poetry and the T. S. Eliot Prize.
 At Princeton University he has been both the Howard G. B. Clark '21 University Professor in the Humanities and Founding Chair of the Lewis Center for the Arts.
 He held the post of Oxford Professor of Poetry from 1999 to 2004 and has also served as president of the Poetry Society (UK) and poetry editor at The New Yorker.

 Life and work

 Muldoon was born, the eldest of three children, on a farm in County Armagh outside The Moy, near the boundary with County Tyrone, Northern Ireland.
 His father worked as a farmer (among other jobs) and his mother was a school mistress.
 In 2001, Muldoon said of the Moy: It's a beautiful part of the world.
 It's still the place that's 'burned into the retina', and although I haven't been back there since I left for university 30 years ago, it's the place I consider to be my home.
 We were a fairly non-political household; my parents were nationalists, of course, but it was not something, as I recall, that was a major area of discussion.
 But there were patrols; an army presence; movements of troops; and a sectarian divide.
 And that particular area was a nationalist enclave, while next door was the parish where the Orange Order was founded; we'd hear the drums on summer evenings.
 But I think my mother, in particular, may have tried to shelter us from it all.
 Besides, we didn't really socialise a great deal.
 We were 'blow-ins' – arrivistes – new to the area, and didn't have a lot of connections.
 Talking of his home life, he continues: "I'm astonished to think that, apart from some Catholic Truth Society pamphlets, some books on saints, there were, essentially, no books in the house, except one set, the Junior World Encyclopaedia, which I certainly read again and again.
 People would say, I suppose, that it might account for my interest in a wide range of arcane bits of information.
 At some level, I was self-educated."
 He was a '"Troubles poet" from the beginning.